 the ESA, in turn, was a student of Sensei Kase.

 Yoshitaka Funakoshi (1906 - 1945)

-The development of modern day Shotokan, can be in the most part,
+The development of modern-day Shotokan, can be, for the most part,

 accredited to Gichin Funakoshi's third son, Yoshitaka.
 It is Yoshitaka's